ArsenalPay/PHP-ArsenalPay-API-SDK/ReadMe.md

 Manual  Installation
 ------------------------
 To obtain the latest version  of PHP ArsenalPay Api SDK use:

 `git clone https://github.com/ArsenalPay/PHP-ArsenalPay-API-SDK.git`
-To  have access to SDK methods add the following to your php script:
-`require_once("/path/to/php-arsenalpay-api-sdk/lib");`

 Methods of API
 -------------------